 A pergola was also installed on the esplanade near the greenhouse as well as a shady floral tunnel in the open fields section.

-The making of the tunnels was supported by the Association of Friends of the Gardens of the MIP and l'Occitane en Provence.
+Creation of arbours was funded by the Association des Amis des Jardins du MIP and L'Occitane en Provence.

 THE GARDENS OF THE MIP AND CONTEMPORARY ART